cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-function.md

 :   This option cannot be used to remove the support function altogether, since it must name a new support function.
 Use `CREATE OR REPLACE FUNCTION` if you require that.

 configuration_parameter
-value
+**`value`**

-:   Set or change the value of a configuration parameter when the function is called.
+Set or change the value of a configuration parameter when the function is called.
 If value is `DEFAULT` or, equivalently, `RESET` is used, the function-local setting is removed, and the function runs with the value present in its environment.
 Use `RESET ALL` to clear all function-local settings. `SET FROM CURRENT` saves the value of the parameter that is current when `ALTER FUNCTION` is run as the value to be applied when the function is entered.
 :   See [SET](/docs/sql-statements/sql-statement-set.md) for more information about allowed parameter names and values.

-RESTRICT
+**`RESTRICT`**

-:   Ignored for conformance with the SQL standard.
+Ignored for conformance with the SQL standard.

 ## Notes